-- 1. A full systematic search (detailed below) for RCTs and high-quality QED studies across all Research Questions and Modules.
-High quality here refers only to the study design of the QED, with all QEDs with a concurrent 'Business as Usual' or active control group and a pre-test categorised as high-quality. - 2.
-A systematic search for wider experimental and other quantitative studies (including QEDs not classified as 'high quality' such as those without a pre-test) of specific Research Questions and Modules where there are not (at least) two appropriate Phase 1 RCTs or high-quality QEDs that can be meaningfully combined.
+- 1. A full systematic search (detailed below) for RCTs and QED studies of sufficient quality across all Research Questions and topics.
+Sufficient quality here refers only to the study design of the QED, with all QEDs with a concurrent 'Business as Usual' or active control group and a pre-test categorised as high-quality. - 2.
+A systematic search for wider experimental and other quantitative studies (including QEDs not classified as 'of sufficient quality' such as those without a pre-test) of specific Research Questions and topics where there are not (at least) two appropriate Phase 1 RCTs or high-quality QEDs that can be meaningfully combined.

-Where minimal or no evidence is found across both phases to support a RQ/Module (quantified as fewer than four relevant quantitative studies), we will consult a set of exemplary reviews (agreed a priori with the Advisory Group) to provide a narrative commentary as to the current state of knowledge.
-This search approach will highlight where no or minimal evidence exists in relation to each RQ/Module, supporting discussion of future research directions and potential avenues of promise.
+Where minimal or no evidence is found across both phases to support a RQ/topic (quantified as fewer than four relevant quantitative studies), we will consult a set of exemplary reviews (agreed a priori with the Advisory Group) to provide a narrative commentary as to the current state of knowledge.
+This search approach will highlight where no or minimal evidence exists in relation to each RQ/topic, supporting discussion of future research directions and potential avenues of promise.

-Outcomes from the sequential synthesis design will allow us to produce a consistent overview of the current evidence and understanding in relation to each Module, tabulating the quantitative evidence where appropriate.
-In addition to this - addressing RQ2: What are the key features of successful approaches for teaching mathematics in Key Stages 3 and 4? - we will identify the necessary and constituent parts of successfully implemented interventions.
+Outcomes from the sequential synthesis design will allow us to produce a consistent overview of the current evidence and understanding in relation to each topic, tabulating the quantitative evidence where appropriate.
+In addition to this - addressing RQ2: What are the key features of successful approaches for teaching mathematics in Key Stages 3 and 4?-we will identify the necessary and constituent parts of successfully implemented interventions.
 Further, we will bring the review together with a synoptic overview, taking a broad view of the current state of play, both in terms of what is known and the ways in which it is known, allowing us to call attention to future research directions and potential avenues of promise.

-Module identification
+Topic identification

-As noted above, we conceptualise the "different approaches" underpinning RQ1 and the core themes of RQ4 (transitions) and RQ5 (non-specialist teachers) as Modules and use this terminology throughout.
-The terminology and approach of using Modules stems from our previous reviews (Hodgen et al., 2018; Hodgen et al., 2020b) where it provided a clear and consistent way in which to manage the data, conceptualise the strengths and limitations in the literature, and present our findings.
+As noted above, we conceptualise the "different approaches" underpinning RQ1 and the core themes of RQ4 (transitions) and RQ5 (non-specialist teachers) as "Topics" and use this terminology throughout.
+The terminology and approach of using topics builds on our use of "modules" in previous reviews (Hodgen et al., 2018; Hodgen et al., 2020b).
+We use topics to demarcate these from the Modules of the previous reviews which are built on here, showing the clear development of work across the reviews.

-The list of Modules for the present review will be developed in a four-part iterative process.
+The list of topics for the present review will be developed in a four-part iterative process.